MyScript/MyScriptJS/README.md

 2. Create and edit `index.html` file in the same directory.

-3. Add the following line in the head section ot your file:
+3. Add the following line in the `head` section ot your file:
 ```html
 <link rel="stylesheet" href="bower_components/myscript/dist/myscript.min.css"/>
 <script src="bower_components/myscript/dist/myscript.min.js"></script>
 ```

-4. In the body create a `div` tag that will contain the editing zone:
+4. In the `body` tag, create a `div` tag that will contain the editing zone:
 ```html
     <div id="editor"></div>
 ```